iturdikulov/notes/Git.md

 &#10;
 `git checkout -b main upstream/main`

-Reset local branch to upstream branch, then checkout it.
+Reset local branch to **origin** branch, then checkout it.
 &#10;
-`git checkout -B main upstream/main`
+`git checkout -B main origin/main`.
+If -B is given, <new-branch> is created if it doesn’t exist; otherwise, it is reset. <!--SR:!2024-09-17,1,232-->

 Undo parts of the last commit in a specific file.
 &#10;